InnoProtein - New sustainable proteins for food, feed and non-food bio-based applications

 • Bacteria that have not yet efficiently been brought to large-scale production

-• Fungal and insect - already known species that have never before been used as a protein source.
+• Fungal - already known species that have never before been used as a protein source.
 Some of these species are so novel that they need to be approved for human consumption.

 EUFIC is the leading partner for the communication and dissemination activities and is also leading and contributing to tasks on identifying social requirements for a sustainable protein value chain and consumer acceptance of alternative proteins.